 - Department of Defense health benefit program for civilian employees known as “Non Appropriated Fund” personnel

-All health insurers must provide individuals with a Summary of Benefits and Coverage, which uses a standard format to outline the benefits, cost-sharing and coverage limits of plans.
-The Summary of Benefits and Coverage must also state whether the plan meets minimum value and counts as minimum essential coverage.
+Insurers may provide individuals with a Summary of Benefits and Coverage, which uses a standard format to outline the benefits, cost-sharing and coverage limits of plans.
+The Summary of Benefits and Coverage must also state whether the plan meets minimum value and counts as Minimum Essential Coverage.

-Some types of coverage sold outside a health insurance marketplace do not qualify as minimum essential coverage, such as discount plans, short-term policies, or policies that cover only cancer.
+Some types of coverage sold outside a health insurance marketplace do not qualify as Minimum Essential Coverage, such as discount plans, short-term policies, or policies that cover only cancer.
 These kinds of products are sometimes referred to as “excepted benefits.”
-They do not count as minimum essential coverage.
+Coverage under these options will not satisfy the individual mandate or the requirement to have coverage to qualify for most special enrollment periods.
+Further, you cannot use premium tax credits to purchase these plans.